Rescue buoy

 A rescue buoy or rescue tube or torpedo buoy is a piece of lifesaving equipment used in water rescue.
-This flotation device can help support the victim's and rescuer's weight to make a rescue easier.
+This flotation device can help support the victim's and rescuer's weight to make a rescue easier and safer for the rescuer.
 It is an essential part of the equipment that must be carried by lifeguards.
 It further can act as a mark of identification, identifying an individual as a lifeguard.

 Description

 The rescue tube is usually made of vinyl, and is buoyant enough to support the full weight of a rescuer and several victims.
 The tube has a long leash that the lifeguard wears around the body to tow the tube along while swimming a long distance.
 The rescue tube is usually red, but can come of a variety of colors.
 Rescue tubes often have the words "Guard" or "Lifeguard" printed on them.
-The tube may also have clips, so that it may be wrapped around a person.
+The tube may also have clips so that it may be wrapped around a person.